rohankadekodi/WineFS/Experiments.md

 ![MMAP Applications](https://github.com/rohankadekodi/WineFS/blob/main/graphs/aged-perf-rocksdb-lmdb.png)
 <p align="center"> SOSP Paper Figure 7.
 Performance on aged file systems </p>

-Our evaluation scripts for benchmarking memory-mapped applications is as follows.
+Our evaluation scripts for benchmarking memory-mapped applications are as follows.
 This script will load a pre-aged file system image and then execute the benchmark. **NOTE: file system aging takes days, so we have provided pre-aged images to aid in easy evaluation.**

 ```
 cd scripts/